masesgroup/NetPDF/src/documentation/index.md

 ---
-title: PDFBox suite for .NET
+title: .NET suite for PDFBox™
-_description: Main page of PDFBox suite for .NET
+_description: Main page of .NET suite for PDFBox™
 ---

-# NetPDF: [PDFBox](https://pdfbox.apache.org) suite for .NET
+# NetPDF: .NET suite for [PDFBox™](https://pdfbox.apache.org)

-NetPDF is a comprehensive suite of libraries and tools to use [PDFBox](https://pdfbox.apache.org) and .NET side-by-side.
+NetPDF is a comprehensive suite of libraries and tools to use [PDFBox™](https://pdfbox.apache.org) and .NET side-by-side.

 ### Libraries and Tools